ORNL/intersect-architecture/sos/logical/resilience/index.rst

 :ref:`Errors and failures<intersect:arch:sos:logical:errors>` have different
 types, such as an outage, a degradation of performance or functionality, or erroneous data.
-They have also different root causes and ocurrence propabilities and frequencies.
+They have also different root causes and ocurrence probabilities and frequencies.
-:ref:`Failures of or errors in<intersect:arch:sos:logical:errors>` essential
+:ref:`Failures or errors<intersect:arch:sos:logical:errors>` in essential
-hardware components, such as a sensor in an instrument, a hard drive in an instrument controller, or a :term:`general-purpose computing on graphics processing unit (GPGPU)<GPGPU>` in a compute resource, are rather rare but do exist.
-Due to the shared nature of the distributed federated ecosystem, failures of or errors in essential shared hardware or software components, such as due to oversubscription of a shared network or compute resource, are more likely.
-For example, data delivery may get delayed due to high cross-facility network usage, or computation in the feedback loop may be slower due to shared file system or high-speed network contention.
+hardware components (e.g., a sensor in an instrument, a hard drive in an instrument controller, or a :term:`general-purpose computing on graphics processing unit (GPGPU)<GPGPU>` in a compute resource) are rather rare but do occur.
+Due to the shared nature of the distributed federated ecosystem, failures or errors in essential shared hardware or software components, such as due to oversubscription of a shared network or compute resource, are more likely.
+For example, data delivery may be delayed due to high cross-facility network usage, or computation in the feedback loop may be slower due to shared file system or high-speed network contention.
 There is also the challenge of scalability, since resource contention is more likely with more workflows utilizing the shared federated ecosystem.
-While the federated ecosystem can adapt by adding more resources, such adaptation does not happen instantly if resources are not available or requires preventative failure mitigation if they are.
+While the federated ecosystem may adapt by adding more resources, such adaptation does not happen instantly if resources are not available or requires preventative failure mitigation if they are.